Collecting and Processing Sub-Inch Per-Pixel Resolution Aerial Imagery for Geospecific Real-Time Terrain

 The workflow includes content creation using Autodesk 3ds Max and other modeling tools to create custom 3D models of any or all of the surrounding area elements, based upon aerial and/or ground-level photographs.
 Content can be relevant and specific to various kinds of simulation training, such as military mission exercises, law enforcement, or emergency/disaster response.

-The MetaVRC™, MetaVR's remote-controlled aircraft for imagery data collection, is a low profile, lightweight, and portable plane, built for autonomous aerial surveying.
-The purpose of the aircraft is to take high-resolution still-frame images that are then orthorectified and can be used for building 3D terrain for rendering in VRSG.
+The MetaVRC™, MetaVR's small UAV for imagery data collection, is a low profile, lightweight, and portable plane, built for autonomous aerial surveying.
+The purpose of the MetaVRC is to take high-resolution still-frame images that are then orthorectified and can be used for building 3D terrain for rendering in VRSG.

-The aircraft, built by Swift Radioplanes, is designed to fly at low altitudes in order to capture images at sub-inch resolution.
+The aircraft, built by Swift Radioplanes (SRP), is designed to fly at low altitudes in order to capture images at sub-inch resolution.

-As part of a simulation technology upgrade to the training dome and desktop systems in early 2015, MetaVR delivered to the Naval Strike and Air Warfare Center (NSAWC) at Naval Air Station (NAS) Fallon, Nevada, high-resolution geospecific terrain of two target ranges on the Fallon Range Training Complex (FRTC) used for field training in the facility's JTAC qualification course.
+As part of a simulation technology upgrade to the training dome and desktop systems in 2015, MetaVR delivered to the Naval Aviation Warfighting Development Center (NAWDC) at Naval Air Station (NAS) Fallon, NV, high-resolution geospecific terrain of two target ranges on the Fallon Range Training Complex (FRTC) used for field training in the facility's JTAC qualification course.
 The 2 cm per pixel imagery of the B-17 and B-19 ranges was captured by the MetaVRC over the course of 9 days.
-The remote-controlled aircraft was flown by Swift Radioplanes in military controlled airspace.
+The remote-controlled aircraft was flown by SRPs in military controlled airspace.
 With the aircraft’s 24 MP and 36 MP cameras and NED 10 meter elevation data, MetaVR compiled full-resolution (2 cm) terrain tiles of the ranges with MetaVR Terrain Tools for Esri ArcGIS.
 The total area of coverage of this terrain data set is 65.81 sq km.

 At 2 cm resolution, details such as helicopter landing areas, vehicle targets, and small craters left from exploded ordnance are visible on the terrain and bullet holes are visible on targets.
 (Underlying the high-resolution 3D terrain of the two ranges is MetaVR's CONUS ++ terrain, which was built with 1 meter per-pixel terrain imagery and DTED-1 elevation data.)
 Click here to see a real-time video recorded in VRSG featuring a flyover scenario of the Fallon Range terrain.